-The ELI prepare students for an American university by improving their academic English proficiency.
+The ELI prepares students for an American university by improving their academic English proficiency.

 Why enroll in the Bridge Program?

-Successful completion of the program (B average or higher) waives the TOEFL/IELTS requirement for those who apply for an undergraduate degree from University of Utah and meet all other admission requirements.
+Successful completion of the program (B average or higher) waives the TOEFL/IELTS requirement for those who apply for an undergraduate degree from the University of Utah and meet all other admission requirements.